ning/cosmic/README.md

 * Support in the Chef plugin for applying roles to hosts, plus support for Chef Solo

+# Recipes

+## Passing arguments to scripts

+Cosmic follows standard conventions for separating its own arguments from arguments to the script:

+    cosmic <cosmic args> <script name> -- <script args>

+E.g.

+    cosmic -c ~/.cosmicrc my-script.rb -- -v -t 'foo'

+## Configuration for scripts

+Scripts can have their own configuration in the cosmic configuration file.
+Simply add a section to it, e.g.

+    < cosmic configuration >
+    scripts:
+      myscript:
+        arg: foo

+and then read it out in the script via the `cosmic` instance (which is in scope automatically for scripts run via the `cosmic` executable):

+    arg = cosmic.config[:scripts][:myscript][:arg]

+## Using the same script in different environments (e.g. staging vs. production)

+Suppose you have two environments, staging and production, and you want to run the same script in both.
+The simplest way to achieve that is to use two different configuration files, e.g. `.cosmic-staging` and `.cosmic-production` and pass the configuration to use via the `-c` commandline option.
+In the configuration file you would then configure the plugins appropriately.
+For services that are not present in an environment (or that you don't want to use), you'd simply not include a configuration section in the corresponding configuration file, and use the `?` operator in the script.
+E.g. let's say we want to interact with IRC only in the production environment.
+Then in your script you'd use the `irc` plugin like so:

+    with irc? do
+      ...
+    end

+and only have configuration for the `irc` plugin in the production environment.

 # Writing new plugins

 Writing Cosmic plugins is fairly straightforward, but in order to keep the API consistent, there are a few rules and suggestions